FisaGamer/docs/docs/themes.md

 You can also integrate different elements with `@include('<name of the view>')`, for example `@include('element.navbar')` for include the navbar.

+To define the layout of the page, the view must extend the view containing the layout, you can either use the default layout with `@extends('layouts.app')`, or create your own layout and extend it.

 ### Methods